Scroll For More Information

 Your medical practitioner can only deem you eligible for the DTC if your ability to perform more than one of the following basic activities of living is significantly impaired:

 Get started now by providing your name and number.
 A live agent will contact you within the next ten minutes.*

 Our Call Me Now feature is available:

-If you're taking care of a child with a disability, the Child Disability Benefit provides up to $2,730 CAD per year ($227.50/month).
+If you're taking care of a child with a medical condition, the Child Disability Benefit provides up to $2,730 CAD per year ($227.50/month).
 Claimed retroactively, you can recover upwards of $50,000 CAD for your child.